2012 Summer Paralympics closing ceremony: Finale

 This was then followed by a performance by Coldplay of "The Scientist" set to a video montage of highlights from the Games.
 Coldplay closed the ceremony with a performance of "Every Teardrop Is a Waterfall", while fountains on the stages sprayed and performers danced in the "rain".
-The final song was followed by a fireworks display over the Olympic Stadium and the Thames River, accompanied by an orchestral and choral arrangement of Coldplay's Politik, during which Tower Bridge was raised.
+The final song was followed by a fireworks display over the Olympic Stadium and the Thames River, accompanied by an orchestral and choral arrangement of Coldplay's "Politik", during which Tower Bridge was raised.
 The display ended with the Union Flag being projected on the Palace of Westminster, which faded to black, revealing a message reading "Thank you London, Thank you UK."
-Stadium announcers Trish Bertram and Marc Edwards closed the ceremony with a farewell message – To athletes of the world to the people of London and the United Kingdom, the volunteers and the staff of the London 2012 Organising Committee, thank you for an unforgettable summer, thank you for inspiring a generation.
+Stadium announcers Trish Bertram and Marc Edwards closed the ceremony with a farewell message – To the athletes of the world to the people of London and the United Kingdom, to the volunteers and the staff of the London 2012 Organising Committee, thank you for an unforgettable summer, and thank you for inspiring a generation.
 Good night and goodbye.